 Megan Conway, Ph.D.
 (Program Coordinator)

-Megan A. Conway is an Assistant Professor and Interdisciplinary Training Coordinator with the Center on Disability Studies at the University of Hawai‘i at Manoa.
-She is also the Editor of the Review of Disability Studies: An International Journal.
-She has been in the disability studies field for over 20 years.
+Megan A. Conway is the Director of Instruction and Training at the Center on Disability Studies at the University of Hawai‘i at Manoa.
+She is also the Editor-in-Chief of the Review of Disability Studies: An International Journal.
+She has been in the disability studies field for over 25 years.
 She teaches graduate level disability studies courses via distance education, and also conducts in-person and web-based professional development seminars on numerous disability and diversity topics.
 Her interests include disability studies in education, universal design, sociological aspects of disability, technology, deafblindness and multicultural issues.
-Dr. Conway recently served as co-Principal Investigator of EmployAble: A World Without Barriers, a virtual employment center for people with disabilities, funded by the Kessler Foundation.
+Dr. Conway is Co-PI of the Unidescription Project, funded by the National Park Service and Google, developing mobile technology to audio describe multimedia for individuals who are blind and visually impaired.
+Dr. Conway also served as Co-PI of EmployAble: A World Without Barriers, a virtual employment center for people with disabilities, funded by the Kessler Foundation.
 Originally from the San Francisco Bay Area and a graduate of the University of California at Berkeley, Dr. Conway moved to Hawai‘i in 2001.

 Thomas H. Conway is the Media Coordinator at the Center on Disability Studies at the University of Hawai‘i at Manoa.
-He recently served as the Project Director for EmployAble: A World Without Barriers, a virtual employment center for people with disabilities funded by the Kessler Foundation.
-With a background in photography and media production, Mr. Conway is interested in accessible educational technology.
-He is currently pursuing his doctorate in Educational Technology at the University of Hawaii.
-Mr. Conway recently developed a set of virtual tools in Second Life aimed at increasing postsecondary faculty and student awareness about access to technology for persons with disabilities.
-The tools are featured in the UH Manoa College of Education’s new Second Life Island.
-Mr. Conway grew up in Hawai‘i, and returned here after a stint on the Mainland including a degree from the Brooks Institute of Photography in Santa Barbara.
-He still enjoys photographing the beautiful Hawaiian landscape.
+Dr. Conway is Co-PI of the Unidescription Project, funded by the National Park Service and Google, developing mobile technology to audio describe multimedia for individuals who are blind and visually impaired.
+He also served as the Project Director for EmployAble: A World Without Barriers, a virtual employment center for people with disabilities funded by the Kessler Foundation.
+With a background in photography and media production, Dr. Conway is interested in accessible educational technology.
+He received is doctorate in Educational Technology at the University of Hawaii in 2017.
+Dr. Conway developed a set of virtual tools in Second Life aimed at increasing postsecondary faculty and student awareness about access to technology for persons with disabilities.
+Dr. Conway grew up in Hawai‘i, and returned here after a stint on the Mainland including a degree from the Brooks Institute of Photography in Santa Barbara.

 Caryl Hitchcock, Ph.D.